yz-cnsdqz/ms-tcn-bilinear/README.md

 ## License & Citation
-Our code following the MIT [license](LICENSE).
+Our code follows the MIT [license](LICENSE).
 When using our code, please cite our work
 ```
 @inproceedings{PSI:2019,
   title = {Generating 3D People in Scenes without People},